In a slot forum, a player asked me a pretty straightforward question regarding betting and progressives:

 But now if you shift to dimes, and that Mini is $100, it’ll be a lot harder to secure it as, relative to the bet, it’s a 20x prize instead of a 2x one.
 Instead, you’ll be more likely to get a $10 number (that would’ve said Mini on that pennies bet).

-Now, not all games behave this way – Ultimate Fire Link has multiple progressive, but each bet level has its own, so if you up the denomination, all four progressives change.
-So wagering $2 on pennies vs. $2 on nickels will have an impact your ability to win a progressive.
+Now, not all games behave this way – Ultimate Fire Link has multiple progressives, but each denomination has its own, so if you up the denomination, all four progressives change.
+So wagering $2 on pennies vs. $2 on nickels will have an impact on your ability to win a progressive.

-Keep in mind though that aside from any incremental changes to the payback for shifting denominations, you’ll probably still win a similar amount on one bonus vs. another – you’ll just see it in the form of a dollar amount vs. a progressive – the math between the denoms for winning hold and spin money (which is where the progressives usually come out and play) tend to be pretty consistent.
+Keep in mind though that aside from any incremental changes to the payback for shifting denominations, you’ll probably still win a similar amount on one bonus vs. another presuming an identical wager – you’ll just see it in the form of a dollar amount vs. a progressive – the math between the denominations for winning hold and spin money (which is where the progressives usually come out and play) tend to be pretty consistent.